AdobeDocs/ff-services-docs/src/pages/firefly-api/guides/concepts/authentication/index.md

 Every request you make to Firefly APIs must include an encrypted access token.
 Your secure, server-side application retrieves this access token by making a request to the [Adobe Identity Management System (IMS)](https://www.adobe.com/content/dam/cc/en/trust-center/ungated/whitepapers/corporate/adobe-identity-management-services-security-overview.pdf) with your "client ID" and "client secret".

-First, open a secure terminal and `export` your "client ID" and client secret" as environment variables so that your later commands can access them:
+First, open a secure terminal and `export` your "client ID" and "client secret" as environment variables so that your later commands can access them:

 ```bash
 export FIREFLY_CLIENT_ID=PASTE_YOUR_CLIENT_ID_HERE